MPhil in Comparative Social Policy

 Assessment

 Your performance will be assessed through formative and summative assignments/papers.
 Knowledge of the substantive areas of social policy is assessed by a combination of examinations and/or submitted coursework assignments throughout the first and second year.
-The exam and/or assessment paper covers comparative social policy and social policy analysis in general; the other summative assessments focus on the student’s chosen areas of specialism.
+The exam and/or assessment paper covers comparative social policy and social policy; the other summative assessments focus on the student’s chosen areas of specialism.
 Research methods will be assessed by a series of assessments throughout the year using mainly submitted coursework assignments.
 In addition, you will be required to provide a dissertation.

 Graduate destinations

 Recent graduates from the MPhil in Comparative Social Policy have gone on to study for doctorates in a range of high quality universities.
-Many of graduates go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations, such as the World Bank, the World Health Organisation and the UN.
+Many of graduates go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations, such as the OECD, World Bank, the World Health Organisation and the UN.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
-The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
+The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made if a pandemic, epidemic or local health emergency occurs.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.